Saddamism: Secularism and sectarianism

 Under Saddam's rule, Sunni-Shia conflict was more of a national difference than a religious one.
 The term "Ajam" (non-Arabs) was used to discredit Shia activists and political dissidents, and particularly the Iranians.
-Although Saddam initially promoted secularism and non-sectarianism, his rule saw sectarian violence.
-Iraq was ruled by a Sunni Arab elite, although Shias and Kurds were permitted to help build the nation provided that they made no trouble.
+Saddam's regime maintained secular beliefs and avoided sectarian violence, Saddam's tight grip on Iraq ensured a sense of unity, sectarian violence growth in Iraq began after the end of Saddam's regime.
+Iraq, while ruled mostly by Sunnis, maintained a diverse group of leadership, with Assyrian, Kurdish and Shia arabs participating in government alongside Sunnis, with Saddam's regime prioritizing loyalty.
 Saddam banned and suppressed Shia public displays of Tatbir, Ashura, and mourning of Muharram.
 Sectarian tensions became evident during the Iranian Revolution in 1979 and the ensuing Iran–Iraq War.
 The new Shia Islamist leader of Iran, Ruhollah Khomeini, initiated a propaganda campaign calling on Iraqi Shias to accept Khomeinism and rebel against the Sunni-dominated Ba'athist regime of Saddam.

 Despite Saddam's fears of unrest, Iran's attempts to export its Islamic Revolution were largely unsuccessful in rallying support from Shias in Iraq and the Gulf states.
 Most Iraqi Shias, who formed the majority of the Iraqi Armed Forces, chose their own country over their Shia Iranian coreligionists during the Iran–Iraq War.
 To thwart the threat of Shia opposition during the war, Saddam made improvements for the Shia community.
-He invited a large number of Shia to join the ruling Ba'th Party, a shift from their previous exclusion from this political organization.
+He invited a large number of Shia to join the ruling Ba'ath Party, a shift from their previous exclusion from this political organization.
 Shias were majority in the party's governing body and 40% of the membership of the National Assembly of Iraq.

 Following the Gulf War, Shias participated in a largely sectarian uprising against Saddam's regime.
 Shia rebels held pictures of Shia religious leaders such as Iranian leader Khomeini, as well as Shia religious symbols.
 The uprisings were quelled by the regime through the use of force and mass executions, and Sunni state control managed to restore order.
 Throughout the 1990s, Saddam relied more on Sunni Arab officials from his own tribe of Al-Bu Nasir.
 However, just like other communities, there were Shia loyalists, who served in his government, such as Sadun Hammadi and Muhammad Saeed al-Sahhaf.